 The Attorney-General’s Department maintains a ‘List of Terrorist Organisations’ which have been proscribed by the Government as terrorist organisations under Division 102 of the Criminal Code Act 1995.

 Penalties also apply under the Charter of the United Nations Act 1945 for making resources available to a designated individual or organisation.
 The Department of Foreign Affairs and Trade maintains a ‘Consolidated List’ of individuals and entities subject to targeted financial sanctions, including relating to terrorism.

 The Australian Aid Program's Fraud Policy Statement stresses the obligation of all personnel, managing contractors and NGOs to identify and report fraud.
-For more information, see the Fraud Control fact sheet, which outlines how we manage fraud and provides information on fraud cases.
+For more information, see the Fraud Control page, which outlines how we manage fraud and provides information on fraud cases.

 The definition of fraud against the Commonwealth is ‘dishonestly obtaining a benefit, or causing a loss, by deception or other means’.
 The mental or fault element for the offence of fraud requires more than carelessness, accident or error.
 Examples of the fault elements necessary to establish fraudulent behaviour are contained in Part 7.3 of the Commonwealth Criminal Code.
 Dishonesty is determined ‘according to the standards of ordinary people; and known by the defendant to be dishonest according to the standards of ordinary people’ (s 130.3 Criminal Code).

 Australian companies or individuals that bribe an official in a foreign country can be prosecuted under Australian law and the laws of foreign countries.
 The offence of bribing a foreign public official is contained in section 70.2 of the Criminal Code Act 1995 (Cth).